Qjizhi/GenStereo/README.md

 ## Introduction

-This repository is an official implementation for the paper "[GenStereo:  Towards Open-World Generation of Stereo Images and Unsupervised Matching](https://qjizhi.github.io/genstereo/)".
+This repository is an official implementation for the paper "[Towards Open-World Generation of Stereo Images and Unsupervised Matching](https://qjizhi.github.io/genstereo/)".
 Given an arbitrary reference image, GenStereo generates the corresponding right-view image by enforcing constraints at three levels: input (disparity-aware coordinate and warped-image embeddings), feature (cross-view attention), and output (pixel-level loss with adaptive fusion).
 These constraints yield stereo images with geometric consistency and visual quality.
 Our methods demonstrate state-of-the-art performance in both stereo image generation and unsupervised stereo matching.

 ![Framework](./images/framework.jpg)